Located in San Martino in Badia, the “Museum Ladin” is dedicated to the interesting history of Ladin population

 More information

-The museum stays open every year from early May to early November, closed on Mondays.
+The Museum Ladin Ćiastel de Tor and Badia Castle stay open every year from early May to early November, Monday rest day.
+Both remain closed in winter.